lhayhurst/legacybot/TUTORIAL.md

 ![new-family](assets/screenshots/family-1.png)

 Note that both the family and character commands have a simple "text" mode output.
-Run `.f --text` to see it!
+Run `.f -text` to see it!

 ## Family Attributes and Stats